sgarg99/Feedback_Ingestion_Service/README.md

 * Feedback pull service pull the data from the public API after a scheduled time
 * Feedback can also be pushed to the service which is exposed via HTTP APIs.
 * The raw data is then passed to the transformation layer which converts the Source specific data to common schema.
-* After the conversion the data is pushed to a Feedback Database or any other consumer.
+* After the conversion the data is pushed to a Feedback Database.
+* Consumer can consume the data via APIs.

 Key Design Decisions
 * Pulling the data at after a specific time interval due to the nature of the Feedback data which is not very time sensitive, so Batch Processing is a better choice